 Admission to the social work major is competitive; you must apply and be admitted.
 As an entering first-year student, you'll declare a social work interest as your major for advising assignments and course selection.

-To apply to the degree program, you'll need to have a cumulative grade-point average (GPA) of at least 2.50, and you must earn a grade of C or higher in Social Justice and Social Welfare in the United States or Introduction to Social Work or a comparable course approved by the School of Social Work.
+To apply to the degree program, you will need to have a cumulative Grade-Point Average (GPA) of at least 2.50, and you must earn a grade of C or higher in Social Justice and Social Welfare in the United States or Introduction to Social Work or a comparable course approved by the School of Social Work.
 You also must submit a completed application form and a personal statement.
 If your GPA is lower than 2.50, you still may be considered if you demonstrate potential in other areas.
 To learn more about admission, contact the School of Social Work.

 Admission Requirements Tabs